sclarkstone/Milestone3/README.md

     * Got the error '404 - unable to load favicon.ico'.
 The pathway on the Base.html template was incorrect.
 Once the correct pathway link was used this corrected the issue.

 * [Chrome developer tools](https://developer.chrome.com/docs/devtools/) device toggle toolbar was utilised to view the site via emulators of different screen sizes and devices.
+    * the profile page action buttons displayed side by side which was ok on a large screen size but on a mobile screen they meant the screen had to scrolled to get to them.
+To resolve this i put all buttons in one column and added some CSS margin-bottom so that on a mobile screen the buttons were displayed one above the other and remained side by side on larger screen sizes.

 ![Chrome Lighthouse audit results](static/images/LighthouseAudit.png)